swisspost-yellowcube/wooyellowcube-docs/orders_admin.md

 Please note that the WooYellowCube currently doesn't handle order returns automatically.
 If a return happens the payment refund and any other relevant steps need to be made manually by the operator.

+### Order Completion

+As soon as an order track & trace information is received, the order status is set to Completed.
+An order can receive multiple track & trace numbers.

+YellowCube does NOT support order splitting, it is either processed in full or not.

+WooCommerce does NOT support multiple storages or a UI for order splitting.

+Limitation: As a result, orders reach the completed state even if some of their products are not registered / shipped by YellowCube.

 ### Backed order creation